mercadopago/devsite-docs/guides/checkout-pro/integration-identification.en.md

 | `x-corporation-id` | Corporations | For accounts associated with a seller account or an economic group. |

-To identify your integrations, send the `integrator_id` parameter with the necessary information to the endpoint [/checkout/preferences](/developers/en/reference/preferences/_checkout_preferences/post) and execute the request or, if you prefer, use one of the codes available below.
+To identify your integrations, send the `integrator_id` parameter to the endpoint [/checkout/preferences](/developers/en/reference/preferences/_checkout_preferences/post) and execute the request or, if you prefer, use one of the codes available below.

 [[[
 ```php